lewagon/myriad/doc/README_dev.md

 ⚠️ We recommand to create a dedicated root directory because myriad will:
 - Clone myriad repositories at the same level as the solutions repository
-- Add `.git` repositories to all challenges having synchronized content
+- Add `.git` repositories to all challenges having synchronized content within the solutions repository

 Setup the repository structure: